Oct 17, 2019 | Chatbot | Reading Time: 4 minutes

 In 2018 there was an 18.1% opening rate on average on email marketing campaigns.
 The travel industry experienced a 20.03% opening rate on email marketing campaigns.

 The average click-through rate is 2.3%.
 Email marketing is still a very effective strategy for hotels.
 The average opening rate for chatbots is 70 – 80% with a click-through rate between 15 – 60%.
-Some case-studies done has shown a staggering 98% opening ratio and a 44% click-through rate.
+Some case-studies done have shown a staggering 98% opening ratio and a 44% click-through rate.

 Chatbots have a unique ability to achieve high results simply and effectively.